 - 1 cup full fat canned coconut milk

 - 1 ½ cups diced yellow onion (1 medium onion)

-- 1 tbsp finely minced or grated fresh ginger
+- 1 tablespoon finely minced or grated fresh ginger

 - 3 cups broccoli florets

 - 2 14 oz cans chickpeas, drained and rinsed